linkfluence/radarly-py/docs/python/quickstart/installation.rst

 The ``radarly-py`` package can be found in the official packages index pypi_ and on Github_, so there is two different ways to install it.
-The most updated version in on Github but the package on Pypi will often be updated.
+The most updated version can be found on Github but the package on Pypi will often be updated.

 With ``pip``
 ++++++++++++